sontt9/ssh-tasks/README.md

 ```

-`./run bundle-install-all ~/Repositories/` will find all subdirectories containing Gemfiles and run bundle install.
+`run bundle-install-all ~/Repositories/` will find all subdirectories containing Gemfiles and run bundle install.

 ## Options